 - Many accept the expenses without corresponding improvements in health.

-- There is enhancement in the workflow and improvement in care coordination by identifying on going health risks and analyzing data across the practice.
+- There is an enhancement in the workflow and improvement in care coordination by identifying ongoing health risks and analyzing data across the practice.

-- Value means quality and patient’s health improvements, and so the payment is based on quality of care provided to the patients.
+- Value means quality and patient health improvements, and so the payment is based on the quality of care provided to the patients.

 - Value-based care is more inclined towards keeping people healthy.
 It provides treatments for chronic conditions and other preventive methods for other conditions.

-- Coordinated care team supports their valuable consumers.
+- The coordinated care team supports their valuable consumers.

 How can your practice advance in value-based care?

-Your practice can advance by creating better health plans that gives more financial incentives and helps fulfill the community needs.
+Your practice can advance by creating better health plans that give more financial incentives and help fulfill the community’s needs.
 The care providers should accomplish all this with their high performance and motivation.

-In value-based care, better the patients’ health, better the outcomes.
-For example, if a patient’s blood pressure in under control after a prolonged illness.
+In value-based care, the better the patients’ health, the better the outcomes.
+For example, if a patient’s blood pressure is under control after a prolonged illness.
 This type of care is more comprehensive as it puts patients’ needs first.